Studies mapping entire continent in 5x5 square kilometer units uncover numerous inequities

 “Education, like other social investments, is closely related to people’s health and well-being, whether in Nigeria or the Netherlands,” said Dr. Simon I. Hay, senior author of both papers and Director of Geospatial Science at IHME.
 “For investments in global health to make sustainable progress toward health-related SDGs, additional – and intentional – efforts must address social inequalities that drive persistent health disparities.”

 The studies examine average years of education for both males and females ages 15 to 49, and so-called “child growth failure,” defined as insufficient height and weight for a given age and exhibited by stunting, wasting, and underweight among children under 5.
-Stunting refers to insufficient height for a child’s age; underweight means insufficient weight for a child’s age; and wasting refers to insufficient weight for a child’s height and can result from a combination of stunting and underweight.
+Stunting refers to insufficient height for a child’s age; wasting means insufficient weight for a child’s height; and underweight refers to insufficient weight for a child’s age and is a composite indicator of stunting and wasting.

 Previous estimates of basic schooling at the national and provincial levels show many African countries are expected meet SDG 4, which aims, by 2030, to reduce educational inequalities based on income, gender, and location.
 However, researchers found national and provincial maps could be misleading, since residents of many other communities have significantly lower levels of schooling and thus may be overlooked in education funding decisions.